mikouzdev/tiktok-ai-chatbot-v3/README.md

 <img align="center" src="https://github.com/mikouzdev/tiktok-ai-chatbot-v3/blob/main/header.png" alt="Header Image" width="600" />

-A web application that integrates with TikTok live sessions, allowing viewers to interact with an AI chatbot during the live stream.
+A React application that integrates with TikTok live sessions, allowing viewers to interact with an AI chatbot during the live stream.
 The chatbot responds to comments using OpenAI's ChatGPT and Text-to-Speech API.

 ## Features